Karim Bennoui: Early career

 Bennoui was then expected to fight Koya Urabe at Krush.25 in Tokyo, Japan on 14 December 2012.
-However, he was forced to pull out of the bout due to an injury to his right hand sustained in the Adamandopoulos fight and was replaced by Mickael Peynaud.
+However, he was forced to pull out of the bout due to an injury to his right hand sustained in the Adamandopoulos fight.
+He was replaced by Mickael Peynaud.

 He lost to Masahiro Yamamoto via an extension round unanimous decision at RISE 92 on 17 March 2013 in Tokyo.

 He was set to fight Aranchai Kiatpatarapan at the WBC World Muay Thai Millennium Championship in Saint-Pierre, Réunion on 7 September 2013 but the event fell through.

 He won La 20ème Nuit des Champions -62 kg/136 lb tournament in Marseille, France on 23 November 2013, beating both Raz Sarkisjan and Yetkin Özkul on points.

 ONE Championship

 As replacing undisclosed reason of Johan Estupiñan, Bennoui made his promotional debut against Saeksan Or.
 Kwanmuang on November 4, 2023, at ONE Fight Night 16.
 He lost the fight via unanimous decision.